 Hard copy application materials will not be considered.
 Please apply online.
 Attach the following: A letter of application, a curriculum vita, a copy of graduate unofficial transcripts, and a list of three references (with contact information, including phone numbers).

-Application review will begin December 1 and will continue until the position is filled.
+Application review will begin immediately, and continue until position is filled

-For questions or additional information, please contact Dr. Kia Asberg, Chair, Search Committee 828.227.3451
+For questions or additional information, please contact Dr. Kia Asberg, Chair, Search Committee via email at email@example.com.
+No phone calls please.

 WCU embraces its role as a regionally engaged university and is designated by the Carnegie Foundation for the Advancement of Teaching as a community engaged university.
 Preference will be given to candidates who can demonstrate a commitment to public engagement through their teaching, service, and scholarship